 The legal position

 Under UK health and safety legislation and common law, employers have a duty to take care of employees.
 This includes carrying out risk assessments and managing activities to reduce the incidence of stress at work.
-Our guidance Work-related stress: what the law says gives information on employers' legal duties and suggests actions for employers to take.

 There are three main types of legal duties which employees could use as a basis for a stress claim: